 Can A Dependent Buy His/Her Own Medical Insurance?

 Yes, they can.
 In certain situations, it may be cost-effective by limiting the potential maximum out-of-pocket expenses.
 For example, if a serious (and perhaps chronic) medical condition is present, and the deductible will easily be met, placing a young person on their own policy will keep the premiums, deductibles and coinsurance low.
 The savings could easily be thousands of dollars.

 The federal tax subsidy and its impact on the premium must be considered.
 When included on a parent’s policy, a larger instant tax credit may be available.
 However, a larger deductible may also be necessary to keep the rate affordable.
+Silver and Gold-tier plans often feature lower deductibles, but maximum out-of-pocket expenses may still be $8,150.
 We review each scenario with you, so you can easily determine the best option.

 A spouse can also easily apply for their own personal plan.
 The cost of a separate cost of a plan is often substantially lower than the group rate through an employer.
 The reason is that often group medical insurance premiums through employers are very favorable for the employee.
 But once a spouse and/or dependents are added, the employer may no longer be contributing towards the coverage, and the cost increases.

 Tip: If you miss the Open Enrollment period, the birth of a child will create a “Qualifying Life Event,” which allows a Special Enrollment Period to be created.
 This is critical, since a new policy can be approved with pre-existing conditions covered and all plans available.
 All tiers are available with no waiting periods.

 Are Federal Benefits for Dependents Of Veterans Available?